-ArmsTracker was developed by the Centre for Armed Violence Reduction (CAVR), a registered charity headquartered in Sydney with people in Asia, the Pacific, North America and Europe.
+ArmsTracker was created and is being further developed by the Centre for Armed Violence Reduction (CAVR), a registered charity headquartered in Sydney with people in Africa, the Pacific, North America and Europe.
 Our staff and board include world experts with decades of experience in conventional arms control.
-CAVR also benefits from close partnerships with GunPolicy.org, the Stimson Center and the University of Sydney School of Public Health.
+CAVR also benefits from close partnerships with the Mines Advisory Group (MAG), the Stimson Center and the University of Sydney School of Public Health.

-ArmsTracker is designed by world experts for simplicity of use in low-capacity settings.
-Users with no previous experience in registry or asset management are guided by pop-up Help tooltips for each feature and button, in their own language.
-Although the software is initially installed in a popular Microsoft Office application on a single Windows laptop or desktop computer, agencies can grant network access to suit their own security protocols.
+Designed for instant use in low-capacity settings, ArmsTracker displays context-sensitive pop-up Help tooltips for every label, button and function, all in one or more languages of the client’s choice.
+Although the software is initially installed in popular Microsoft Office applications on a single Windows laptop or desktop computer, agencies can grant network access to suit their own security protocols.

 ArmsTracker stores a cradle-to-grave log of every transaction made within the system.
 This permanently identifies the user responsible for each addition or edit.
 As the records cannot be deleted, ArmsTracker provides a chain-of-evidence footprinting system designed to stand up in court.
 A multi-level permission system restricts access only to users selected by the client.

 Every country is different.
 Every agency is different.
 Because ArmsTracker is modular, clients can choose just the features they need.
 We configure these to match the country’s existing laws, practices and local language, and if necessary to incorporate the state’s existing data.
-Where necessary, each ArmsTracker installation also taps into the resources of our sister site GunPolicy.org, the world’s most comprehensive online source of evidence on armed violence, firearm laws and gun control.
+Where necessary, each ArmsTracker installation also taps into the resources of GunPolicy.org, the world’s most comprehensive online source of evidence on armed violence and firearm laws.